 - Financial breakdown of costs including how much you would need from an investor.

 Tip: Some interesting points to consider when making your video:

 - Is your video showcasing the product/service and convincing to the viewer?

 - Do you clearly identify the target market with justification?

 - Do you convincingly explain why this idea is needed with justification?

 - Do you showcase why this product/service is interesting?

-- A Business Model Canvas (BMC) which maps out the elements of how your business idea or creative solution could be brought to reality (worth 20%).
+- A business model canvas (BMC) that lays out the elements of how the business idea could be brought to reality.